Sampling-Based Constrained Motion Planning with Products of Experts: Discussion

 \section{Discussion}

-The primary objective of this article is to enhance the sampling distribution employed in SMPC through the application of products of experts.
-As anticipated, both methodologies (NFs-PoE-MPPI and TT-PoE-MPPI) exhibit superior performance when compared to the conventional MPPI method.
-However, the performance of NFs-PoE-MPPI was not significantly better than that of Proj-MPPI, and in all experiments, TT-PoE-MPPI consistently outperformed NFs-PoE-MPPI by a substantial margin.
+The primary objective of this article is to enhance the sampling distribution employed in SMPC through the application of products of experts in the solution space.
+As anticipated, all methods with TT-PoE pipeline (NFs-PoE-MPPI, TT-PoE-MPPI, and TT-PoE-DIAL) exhibit superior performance compared to their conventional counterparts.
+However, the performance of NFs-PoE was not significantly better than that of Proj-MPPI, and in all experiments, TT-PoE consistently outperformed NFs-PoE by a substantial margin.
 In the subsequent sections, we will delve deeper into the reasons behind this performance, explaining the advantages of using TT-distribution over NFs models and identifying its limiting factors.